-The Department of Medieval Archaeology (hereinafter referred to as DMA) was established at the end of 2012 as a division of the National Centre of Archeological Research of the Institute of History named after Shigabuddin Mardzhani of the Tatarstan Academy of Sciences.
-With the establishment of the Institute of Archaeology named after A.Kh.
-Khalikov of the Tatarstan Academy of Sciences of the Republic of Tatarstan was established in 2014, the department headed by the corresponding member of the Tatarstan Academy of Sciences F.Sh.
-Khuzin comprised 22 specialists (10 state employees and 12 experts employed on a contractual basis).
+The Department of Medieval Archaeology (hereinafter referred to as DMA) was established at the end of 2012 as a subdivision of the National Center for Archaeological Studies of the Sh.
+Marjani Institute of History of the Tatarstan Academy of Sciences.
+When the Institute of Archaeology named after A.Kh.
+Khalikov of the Academy of Sciences of the Republic of Tatarstan was established in 2014, the DMA headed by the corresponding member of the Tatarstan Academy of Sciences F.Sh.
+Khuzin included 22 staff members (10 state employees and 12 contract specialists).

-Since late 2015, the Medieval Archaeology Department has been headed by Candidate of Historical Sciences Z.G.
+Since the end of 2015, the DMA was headed by Candidate of Historical Sciences Z.G.
 Shakirov.
 Since January 2019, the appointed Head of the DMA was Doctor of Historical Sciences I.L.
 Izmailov.
 During this period, the department consisted of 16 employees, including 5 Doctors and 7 Candidates of Sciences.
 Since May 2021, the appointed Acting Head of the DMA was Candidate of Historical Sciences D.K.
 Tulush.
-Today, the main structure of the Department includes the following permanent employees: Doctor of Historical Sciences F.Sh.
-Khuzin (Chief Research Associate), Doctor of Historical Sciences I.L.
-Izmailov (Chief Research Associate), Doctor of Historical Sciences E.P.
+Today, the main structure of the department includes the following regular staff members: Doctor of Historical Sciences F.Sh.
+Khuzin (Chief Research Associate), Doctor of Historical Sciences A.M.
+Gubaidullin (Chief Research Associate), Doctor of Historical Sciences I.L.
+Izmailov (Senior Research Associate), Doctor of Historical Sciences E.P.
 Kazakov (Senior Research Associate), Doctor of Historical Sciences V.V.
-Napolsky (Senior Research Associate), Doctor of Historical Sciences A.M.
-Gubaidullin (Senior Research Associate), Candidate of Historical Sciences N.G.
+Napolskikh (Senior Research Associate), Candidate of Historical Sciences N.G.
 Nabiullin (Senior Research Associate), Candidate of Historical Sciences R.R.
 Valiev (Senior Research Associate), Candidate of Physical and Mathematical Sciences R.Kh.
 Khramchenkova (Senior Research Associate), Candidate of Historical Sciences D.G.
 Mukhametshin (Senior Research Associate), E.V.
 Volkova (Research Associate), R.S.
 Zorya (Junior Research Associate), A.A.
 Kuklina (Junior Research Associate), and non-regular staff members – A.I.
 Bugarchev (Laboratory Research Assistant) and A.N.
 Sattarova (Laboratory Research Assistant).

-Research associates of the department participate in the arrangement of activities of regional creative groups aimed at the compilation of four volumes of the multivolume academic publication “Archaeology of the Volga-Ural Region”, namely:
+The department’s researcher associates participate in organizing the activities of regional creative groups aimed at creating four volumes of the multivolume academic publication “Archaeology of the Volga-Urals”, namely:

 Volume IV.
-Volga-Ural Region in the First Half – Mid-1st Millennium A.D.
+The Volga-Urals in the First Half – Middle of the 1st Millennium AD.

-Volume V. The Volga-Ural Region in the 8th – early 13th Centuries.
+Volume V. The Volga-Urals in the 8th – Early 13th cc.
 Volga Bolgaria.
 The Finno-Ugric World.
 Turkic-Speaking Nomads.

 Volume VI.
-The Volga-Ural Region in the Period of the Ulus of Jochi (second third of the 13th – Early 15th Centuries).
+The Volga-Urals in the Ulus of Jochi Period (Second Third of 13th – early 15th cc.).

 Volume VII.
-Volga-Ural Region in the Second Quarter of the 15th – 17th Centuries.
+The Volga-Urals in the Second Quarter of 15th – 17th cc.

-Specialists of the department conduct active field surveys in Tatarstan, in particular within the scope of the Bolgar, Bilyar, Kazan and Sviyazhsk archaeological expeditions.
-Field studies are also carried out in the territory of other constituent entities of the Russian Federation – in the Volga region, the Caucasus and the Crimea.
+The DMA staff conduct active field studies in the territory of Tatarstan, including those within the framework of the Bolgar, Bilyar, Nizhnevolzhsk, Kazan and Sviyazhsk archaeological expeditions.
+Field studies are also carried out in the territory of other constituent entities of the Russian Federation – in the Volga region, the Caucasus, Altai and Crimea.